real-jame/realjame/content/notes/2024-08-11-oldroblox-bundler/index.md

 # images: [images/thumbnail.png]
 date: 2023-08-11
 ---
+I've been thinking about if it'd be worth it to make a tool that can make it easier to distribute versions of my games for both the [Novetus](https://bitl.itch.io/novetus) and [Only Retro Roblox Here](https://onlyretrorobloxhere.itch.io/orrh) launchers.
+Specifically, this tool would manage the game's assets - the images, music, and other media.<!--more-->

 I'm musing.
 Pondering, even.
 And when I say that, I mean like this.

 ![The meme image of the werewolf sitting and thinking](images/wolf.bmp)

-I've been thinking about if it'd be worth it to make a tool that can make it easier to distribute versions of my games for both the [Novetus](https://bitl.itch.io/novetus) and [Only Retro Roblox Here](https://onlyretrorobloxhere.itch.io/orrh) launchers.
-Specifically, this tool would manage the game's assets - the images, music, and other media.

 Edits are at the bottom of the post